bluenote-1577/floria/README.md

   </i>
 </p>

-### Inputs and outputs
+### Inputs

-Given
+Floria requires:

 1. a list of variants in .vcf format
-2. a set of reads mapped to contigs/references in .bam format
+2. a set of reads mapped to assembled contigs/references in .bam format

-**floria** performs strain/haplotype phasing on short-read or long-read shotgun metagenomic samples.
-For more an introduction to floria and its inputs/outputs, see the documentation below.

-## Full documentation

-See https://phase-doc.readthedocs.io/en/latest/index.html for more information.

-## End-to-end phasing pipeline

 See the **"Production"** pipeline [here](https://github.com/jsgounot/Floria_analysis_workflow) for reads-to-haplotype pipelines if you do not know how to get started with generating VCFs or BAMs.

+## Outputs, tutorials, and manuals (full documentation)

+See https://phase-doc.readthedocs.io/en/latest/index.html for more information on tutorials, outputs, and extra manuals for usage.

 ## Install